TheRealKaup/KTech/documentation/quickstart.md

 The game loop in this context is a loop that attempts to run at a consistent speed.
 Iterations are called game ticks.
 Each tick usually does the same tasks, such as processing user input (which causes other events such as object movements), rendering, drawing and printing.

-The `Engine` class nor any other part of the library provides a premade game loop function.
+The `Engine` class nor any other part of the library provides a prepared game loop function.
 Instead, the user constructs one with the functions provided in the `Time` component of `Engine`.

 ## `Widget`s

 Widgets are UI elements derived from the `Widget` class which is derived from the `Object` class.

-In the KTech ecosystem they are unrequired additions that you can include in your game as you wish.
+In the KTech ecosystem they are optional additions, and you can include them in your game as you wish.

 They collect user input automatically and can be enabled and disabled with their universal `Select()` and `Deselect()` functions.